 "When I was a little boy, I believed that if you put a tooth under your pillow, a fairy would come in and take away the tooth and leave a dime.
 Now, I believe in myself more than anything.
 I suppose in a way that's also believing in God.
 If there is a God and he made you, then if you believe in yourself you're also believing in Him.
 So I think everybody should believe in himself.
 That doesn't mean you've got to believe in heaven and hell and all that stuff.
 But it does mean that what you do is your religion.
 I can't express myself in easy conversation; the words just don't come out right.
 But when i get up on stage; well, that's my whole life.
 That's my religion.
 My music is electric, electric church music, if by 'church' you mean religion."

-Many historians believe that Faust was a real person, and the legend is based on true events.
-The time period in which Faust was alive was before the reformation, and it was a time in which the Catholic Church was strictly against many different scientific methods that were contrary to the teachings of the church.
-Faust was said to have practiced astrology, which to this day is still frowned upon by many religions.
-Even Galileo was condemned and confined in Rome because he supported the theory that the Earth was round.
-This was a time when many scientists and philosophers were condemned by the church, which brought with it many untruthful impeachments of witchcraft and satan worshiping.
+The time period in which the legend comes from coincides with The Protestant Reformation, and it was a time in which the Catholic Church was strictly against scientific theories that threatened dogma and the infallibile power structure of the church.
+"Satanist" was a label applied to people devoted to the scientific method, astronomists, and others who defied Papal authority in pursuit of knowledge.
+Galileo was condemned and confined in Rome during this period because he developed and supported a theory that the Earth revolved around the Sun.
+This was a time when many scientists and philosophers were persecuted by the church, which brought with it many untruthful impeachments of witchcraft and idol worship.

-Historians also believe that Mephistopheles was merely Faust's knowledge-hungry, truth-seeking alter ego.
-Literally hundreds of books, movies, plays and even sitcom episodes have been based on this legend.
+Some interpretations of the legend say that Mephistopheles was merely Faust's knowledge-hungry, truth-seeking alter ego.
+Hundreds of books, movies, plays and even sitcom episodes have been based on this legend.

-Mephistopheles represents my love and passion for knowledge, science and the truth.
-He also represents my love for music that is impure, that shakes boundaries and breaks down walls.
-He represents the side of me that always questions authority, and believes that respect is not deserved, but rather earned.
-Mephistopheles is not about Satan-Worshiping, Witchcraft or Black Magic.
-It's about my love for humanity, my passion for music and my hope that through art, we will make this world a better place to live in.
+Mephistopheles represents my love and passion for knowledge, and my devotion to the scientific method.
+It also represents my love for music that is impure, that shakes boundaries and breaks down walls.
+It represents the side of me that always questions authority, and believes that we must be accountable to the well-being of Earth and its many creatures.
+Mephistopheles is not about Satan-worshiping, witchcraft or black magic.
+It's about my love for humanity, my passion for music and my hope that through community, activism, and art, we will make this world a better place to live.